-We install loft boarding professionally, safely and using the right material and the right quantity of materials to do the job safely and correctly, we do no compromise on the materials quality or quantity simply to compete on price.
+We install loft boarding professionally, safely and using the right materials and the right quantity of materials to do the job safely and correctly.
+We do not compromise on the materials quality or quantity, simply to compete on price.

-We give you a 5 year guarantee and carry full PLI ELI insurance and a member of LCC Trading Standards Safe Trader Scheme, Help Direct.
+We also give you a 5 year guarantee and carry full PLI ELI insurance and are members of LCC Trading Standards Safe Trader Scheme and Help Direct.
 We are factory approved, qualified and trained to install LoftZone StoreFloor loft boarding system.

 "Don’t be caught out simply to save a few quid, its really not worth it!"
 Andy Greenhalgh MD

-The biggest mistake made when boarding out a loft is boarding directly on to your existing joists.
+The biggest mistake made when boarding out a loft, is boarding directly on to your existing ceiling joists.

-To do this in most cases you have to remove or crush your insulation, don&rsquot do this.
+In most cases, to do this you have to remove or crush your insulation.
+DO NOT do this!!

-This will allow your insulation to continue to work 100% efficiently and prevent condensation build up, not doing this will reduce your insulation thermal efficiency by 50% or 100% if you remove it.
+This will allow your insulation to continue to work 100% efficiently and prevent condensation build up.
+Not doing this will reduce your insulation's thermal efficiency by 50% or upto 100% if you remove it.

-There are still companies that don&rsquot build raised sub-frames before boarding.
+There are still companies that don't build raised sub-frames before boarding.

 This was the method used before the days of insulation.

-The reason is clear some companies are still not doing this, by leaving out a sub-frame it will keep down the costs and therefore they will be more competitive simply because the consumer does not know the effects of not using a raised sub-frame.
+The reason is clear why some companies are still not doing this.
+By leaving out a sub-frame, it will keep down the costs and therefore they will be more competitive, simply because the consumer does not know the effects of not using a raised sub-frame.

 So whoever you choose to board out your loft, make sure they are using a raised sub-frame that allows your insulation to breathe.